 Red Quinoa with Roasted Butternut Squash, Dried Cranberries, and Pumpkin Seeds

 What makes quinoa so special is that it is a complete protein with a full set of amino acids, the building blocks of proteins.
 This especially made it nutritionally significant to pre-Colombian peoples.
 It continues to be important to vegetarians and vegans.
 Quinoa can be used in many ways and is available in different forms, including flour, flakes, and the whole seed.
 The flakes can be eaten like oatmeal or, when combined with flour, baked into cookies, quick breads, pancakes, and waffles.
-Whole quinoa comes in a few colors, but only two are available in the States, white and red, of which the red has more fiber.
+Whole quinoa comes in a few colors: white, red, and black--the darker the color, the more fiber and protein it contains.
 Whole quinoa can be cooked and eaten like rice and made into pilafs or stir-frys.

 To prepare quinoa, wash the seeds in a sieve under running water or in a bowl in a few changes of water.
 The reason why is to remove a naturally occurring compound that causes the seeds to taste bitter but serves as a natural deterrent from birds who would otherwise destroy crops.
 Most commercially sold quinoa is prewashed of this film.
 Quinoa cooks very quickly: Simmer it in double the amount water or stock for about 15 minutes.
 You know it's cooked when the curlicue emerges from the seed.
 It has a nutty flavor and slightly chewy texture, not unlike rice.
 In this recipe, I combine red quinoa with roasted butternut squash and onions.
 Garlic and ginger add depth of flavor, the pumpkin seeds, crunch, and the dried cranberries, a touch of sweetness.
 Try this nutritionally rich food whether on a diet or just to try something new.
 Even the health food cynic will appreciate the uniqueness of quinoa.